wangziqi2013/wangziqi2013.github.io/_posts/2021-08-31-amoeba-cache.markdown

 block will hence be tracked by coherence states whose tracking addresses overlap with the partial block.
 The paper just acknowledges the possibility of false sharing between partial blocks if they are tracked by the same coherence state but they actually do not overlap.

+To accelerate tag access for tag-only operations, such as coherence query from the lower level, the paper proposes adding a small tag array for caching frequently used tags.
+The array can also serve as a filter to the data array in the case of cache hits in order to reduce energy consumption.